medieteknik/Medieteknik.nu/README.md

-#README - medieteknik.nu
+# medieteknik.nu

 1. License
 2. Developing medieteknik.nu
-3. Technical notes
-4. Demo/Dev URL
+3. Demo/Dev URL
-5. Contact information
+4. Contact information

 ## 1. License
 The license for Codeigniter can be found in "license_CodeIgniter.txt"